camisowers/camisowers/README.md

 <p>

 * [ark-analysis](https://github.com/angelolab/ark-analysis): (Maintainer) A package for performing spatial analysis on highly multiplexed imaging microscopy data.
-Provides researchers with a powerful suite of tools to analyze their millions of cells automatically and efficiently.
+Provides researchers with a powerful suite of tools (via user-friendly jupyter notebooks) to analyze their millions of cells automatically and efficiently.
 * [toffy](https://github.com/angelolab/toffy) (Maintainer): A package for extracting and preprocessing image data generated from the commercial MIBIScope platform.
-Provides researchers with an easy way to perform channel compensation, background subtraction, and batch correction.
+Provides researchers with an easy interface to efficiently perform channel compensation, background subtraction, and batch correction without needing any prior coding knowledge.

 ### Research
 * Breast cancer